dlang-tour/core/public/content/en/basics.md

 Slices are objects from type `T[]` for any given type `T`.
-Slices provide a view on a subset of an array of `T` values - or just point to the whole array.
+Slices provide a view on a subset of an array of `T` values - or just point to the whole array. **Slices and dynamic arrays are technically the same.**

 A slice has a size of `2 * sizeof(T*)` so 16 bytes on 64bit platforms
 and 8 bytes on 32bit.
 It consists of two members: